|

 it isn't overtime!

-- I always have a drawn up and ready dose of epi
+- I always have a drawn up and ready dose of epi.

-with me when I'm giving innoculations.
+with me when I'm giving inoculations.

 - I've given my own vaccines since we've had